-1.11 ELIGIBILITY BY EVALUATION
+1.10 ELIGIBILITY BY EVALUATION

-- a) Any licence applicant who has previously participated in some form of motorsport competition may apply directly to the Regional Chief Instructor or, in the Instructors absence the CASC-OR Race Director, for an evaluation of his or her experience and a decision as to what steps the applicant must take to receive a competition licence as set out in Section (c) below. - b) The following information should be included in an application to the Regional Chief Instructor: - i. name and date of any motorsport school successfully completed with the certificate, if one was available; - ii. documentation providing the sanctioning body, number, type and date of competitions in which the applicant has competed.
-This may be in the form of a log card; finishing results/year-end standings; or a statement from a division director outlining the experience. - iii. an outline of any experience in motorsport as an official, crew-member, or any pertinent involvement; - iv. an application for the level of licence being requested. - c) The decisions in these cases will be one, or a combination of, the following: - i. the applicant shall be issued a licence; - ii. the applicant shall be observed during the practice session of a race event and a decision made at that time as to whether a licence should be issued, or the applicant denied a licence at that time and therefore not allowed to continue in the competition; - iii. the applicant shall be directed to participate in an "open practice" or "test day" at which a licenced instructor approved by the Regional Chief Instructor is present who shall complete the "Observation Report" form.
-The applicant may also be directed to successfully complete the written exam for a race licence.
-A licence shall be issued, or not, based on a combination of the evaluation made by the instructor and the exam results; - iv. the applicant shall be directed to complete one of the available schools recognized by CASC-OR. - d) Every effort shall be made to inform the applicant of any shortcomings which must be addressed before a licence can be issued.
+- a) Any licence applicant who has previously participated in some form of motorsport competition may apply directly to the Regional Chief Race Coach / Instructor or, in their absence the CASC-OR Race Director, for an evaluation of his or her experience and a decision as to what steps the applicant must take to receive a competition licence as set out in Section (c) below. - b) The following information should be included in an application to the Regional Chief Race Coach / Instructor: - i. name and date of any motorsport school successfully completed with the certificate, if one was available; - ii. documentation providing the sanctioning body, number, type and date of competitions in which the applicant has competed.
+This may be in the form of a log card; finishing results/year-end standings; or a statement from a division director outlining the experience. - iii. an outline of any experience in motorsport as an official, crewmember, or any pertinent involvement; - iv. an application for the level of licence being requested. - c) The decisions in these cases will be one, or a combination of, the following: - i. the applicant shall be issued a licence; - ii. the applicant shall be observed during the practice session of a race event and a decision made at that time as to whether a licence should be issued, or the applicant denied a licence at that time and therefore not allowed to continue in the competition; - the applicant shall be directed to participate in an "open practice" or "test day" at which a licenced instructor approved by the Regional Chief Race Coach / Instructor is present who shall complete the "Observation Report" form; - iv. the applicant shall be directed to successfully complete the CASC-OR approved Race Procedures course and written exam for a race licence. - v. the applicant shall be directed to complete one of the available professional race schools approved by CASC-OR. - d) Every effort shall be made to inform the applicant of any shortcomings which must be addressed before a licence can be issued.